Particular/docs.particular.net/nservicebus/recoverability/critical-exception-for-timeout-outages.md

  - nservicebus/errors/critical-exception-for-timeout-outages
 ---

 When using [Timeout Manager](/nservicebus/messaging/delayed-delivery.md#caveats) messages schedule for delayed delivery will be stored using configured persistence mechanism.
-If there are any problems with timeout storage by default a wait of 2 seconds is done to allow the storage to come back online.
+If there are any problems with timeout storage by default a wait of 2 minutes is done to allow the storage to come back online.

 To change the default wait time: